 Structural repair plans

-Recent funding grants have enabled us to scaffold the tower and selected other parts of the building, and work has begun on the stonework repairs, replacements and repointing that are so urgently required.
-The work is of a specialist nature, and we have commissioned Vitruvius Conservation to carry out the project.
+Recent funding grants enabled us to scaffold the tower and selected other parts of the building, and carry out work on the stonework repairs, replacements and repointing that was urgently required.
+The work was of a specialist nature, and we commissioned Vitruvius Conservation to carry out the project.
 The pews in the church will later be completely removed to allow for the replacement of the whole of the nave floor.
 We also plan to construct additional catering facilities and toilet accommodation within the overall restoration plan.